Current employer: Nash and Co Solicitors

 Tell us what you have been doing since completing your studies

-On completing my studies at Plymouth University I undertook my training contract with a local firm before joining Nash & Co Solicitors upon qualification as a Solicitor in February 2016.
+On completing my studies at the University of Plymouth I undertook my training contract with a local firm before joining Nash & Co Solicitors upon qualification as a Solicitor in February 2016.
 I now practise in the Private Client team in the areas of Wills, Lasting Powers of Attorney, Estate and Trust Administration.
 While training I was able to organise and host a monthly marketing and networking event.
 Outside of work I am Vice-Chairman of the Modbury and District Business Chamber which has allowed me to take part in lots of networking events and connect with other members of the business community.

 Has your career path changed since graduation?